 - It must address the common characteristics of the harms which exist within exploratory work associated with poor investigations.

-- It must be intuitive and have clear supportive qualities to the investigator to ensure their commitment to its use and implementation.
+- It must have clear supportive qualities for the investigator to ensure their commitment to its use and implementation.

-- It must provide a consistent, central and strategic investigation management methodology and deter or remove individual silos of investigation management practices.
+- It must provide a consistent, central and strategic investigation management methodology and deter individual silos of investigation management practices.
+This ensures the overall team learns and improves with every investigation.